w3c/wai-curricula/content/content-author/forms.md

 Unique, descriptive labels help people with disabilities identify the purpose of form fields and controls.

 Accessible labels often require collaboration between content authors, designers, and developers.
 Content authors provide the label text.
 Designers specify the label appearance.
-Developers implement the label.
+Developers associate the label with its corresponding control.

 #### Learning Outcomes for Topic